nedbat/scriv/docs/commands.rst

     $ scriv collect --help
     Usage: scriv collect [OPTIONS]

-      Collect fragments and produce a combined entry in the CHANGELOG file.
+      Collect and combine fragments into the changelog.

     Options:
       --add / --no-add     'git add' the updated changelog file and removed